 When people see these unusually colored cacti, quite often, they are mistaken as flowers.
 But in fact, they are two different species of cacti grafted together.

 Rootstock plants, which can photosynthesize normally, are what the mutant pups are grafted on to.
-They can provide enough nutrients for both itself and its grafted partner, allowing both to survive.
-Common rootstocks used in grafting cacti include species of Hylocereus (what we use here at Fickle Prickles), Myrtillocactus geometrizans, Trichocereus pasacana, Harrisia jusbertii, Cereus peruvianus and many more.
+They can provide enough nutrients for both themselves and their grafted partner, allowing both to survive.
+Common rootstocks used in grafting cacti include species of Hylocereus, Myrtillocactus geometrizans, Trichocereus pasacana, Harrisia jusbertii, Cereus peruvianus, and many more.

-Most of the colorful mutants you will see around are derived from the species Gymnocalycium mihanovichii and Lobivia silvestrii variegate.
+Most of the colorful mutants you will see around are derived from Gymnocalycium mihanovichii and Lobivia silvestrii variegated species.
 However, the possibilities of grafting are endless and not just limited to mutants.

 How to Care for Grafted Cacti